We all love the idea of getting fitter and healthier.

 Not only are our trainers NSCA certified, but our program is overseen by a Doctor of Physical Therapy, making it one of the safest programs out there.

-At BIM Fitness & Performance in Fort Myers, Florida, we will work together to build your custom plan for a lifetime of great health and fitness.
+At Back In Motion Fitness & Performance in Fort Myers, FL, we will work together to build your custom plan for a lifetime of great health and fitness.